debops/debops/docs/news/upgrades.rst

   This will remove the installation and source directories, after which the role should be able to install Roundcube without issues.
-Remember to create backups in case of errors, epsecially if you use the SQLite database as backend since by default it is located inside of the installation directory.
+Remember to create backups in case of errors, especially if you use the SQLite database as backend since by default it is located inside of the installation directory.